AP CSP: Questions About the Exam

 How can I get samples of the Create performance task?

-Samples of the performance tasks with student responses and commentary are available on the AP CSP Exam page.
+Samples of the performance tasks with student responses and commentary are available on the AP CSP Exam Questions page.

 Read more